-What to do with VIA Rail?
+What to do with Via Rail?
 Ottawa weighs multibillion-dollar boost to passenger rail

 THE GLOBE AND MAIL, SOURCE: VIA RAIL

-One rail policy consultant and former VIA Rail employee who has studied the abandoned line closely says there is a reason why CP removed the tracks.
+One rail policy consultant who has performed contract work for Via and who has studied the abandoned line closely says there is a reason why CP removed the tracks.

 “It twists and turns and it’s a roller coaster,” said Greg Gormick.
 “The route itself is problematic.
 The concept of being free of the freight interference is great, but in execution, this thing is a disaster in the making… All I see are a lot of costs adding up, and when I ask the questions, the answer I get is ‘we don’t know.’
 If it’s such a great plan, can we see it?”